cucapra/futil-site/README.md

 and wrapped in simple javascript that interfaces with the compiler.

 ## Building

-**Note:** For now, this repository assumes that it is next to the [Futil repository](https://github.com/cucapra/futil).
-If you want to change this, you will need to edit the `caylx` dependency in `Cargo.toml` to point to the right place.
-In the future, we will ship `calyx` as a Rust crate and this won't be a problem.
+For now, this repository uses a git checkout of the [Futil repository](https://github.com/cucapra/futil).

 ### Setup Build Environment